-The Authority may also request any other public or private bodies to provide any information deemed necessary for the decision on the case.
+The Authority may also request any other public or private bodies to provide any information deemed necessary for the decision on the case (see also question 4.3 below).
 However, this latter request does not suspend the time periods for the Authority to decide.